-If you're considering extending your home, whether with a single storey or two storey extension, it may be possible to avoid the lengthy planning application process and extend under permitted development.
+If you're considering a two storey extension, it may be possible to avoid the lengthy planning application process and extend your home without planning permission – in other words, under permitted development.

-Permitted development rights are very powerful and can enable you to make changes that planners would never allow, so it's worth checking with your local planning department whether you do have them.
+Permitted development rights are very powerful and can enable you to make changes that planners would never allow, so it's worth checking with your local planning department whether you do have them for your two storey extension.
 If you find that you do, it’s vital to have your rights checked by an expert.

 How big can your two storey extension be?